-How our audit addressed the key audit matter

-With the assistance of the EY specialist team we performed the following:

-Assess the model used for ECL which comprised of:

-For stage 1 and stage 2 loans, we assessed the appropriateness of the model used including the inputs and assumptions by performing the following procedures:

-- Reviewing the methodology adopted by the Bank for calculation of ECL and in particular the segmentation of loans in appropriate portfolios reflecting different risk factors.
-Our review also includes an assessment of the design of the models used for determination of PD, LGD and EAD for different types of loans including inter-alia term loans, overdraft facilities, credit cards, guarantees and other offbalance sheet exposures; - Checking the adequacy and quality of the data used for the calculation of PD, LGD and EAD; - Assessing the key assumptions used in PD, LGD and EAD models and ensure such assumptions reflect the actual behaviours of the credit facilities; - Reviewing the criteria for staging of credit exposures and ensure these are in line with the requirements of IFRS 9 including any backstops used in the methodology; - Ensuring that the criteria for the various staging have been properly applied to each portfolio; - Reviewing the minutes of Board Investment Credit Committee and Management Investment Credit Committee and ensure proper classification to Stage 2 is made for all clients on watchlist: - Checking the accuracy of critical data elements input into the system used for credit grading and the approval of credit facilities; - Reviewing of the PD and LGD calculations including the incorporation of forecast macro-economic information by our data modelling specialists;

-Tested the accuracy and completeness of the ECL model by reperformance and focussing on exception reports.
+Key audit matter How our audit addressed the key audit matter Allowance for expected credit loss on financial assets With the assistance of the EY specialist team we performed the following: 1.
+Loans and advances to customers Assess the model used for ECL which comprised of: As disclosed in note 13, the Group and the Bank have a net loans and advances portfolio of MUR 20.3Bn (2022: MUR 17.1Bn; 2021: MUR 16.8Bn) and 20.4Bn (2022: MUR 17.3Bn, 2021: MUR 17.0 Bn) respectively as at 30 June 2023.
+As explained in the accounting For stage 1 and stage 2 loans, we assessed the appropriateness of the model used including the inputs and assumptions by performing the following procedures: policies, these loans and advances are carried at amortised cost, less allowance for credit losses which amounted to MUR 544m (2022: MUR 495M, 2021: MUR 430m) for the Group and the Bank.
+Reviewing the methodology adopted by the Bank for calculation of ECL and in particular the segmentation of loans in appropriate portfolios reflecting different risk factors.
+Our review also includes an assessment of the design of The ECL framework implemented by the Group and the Bank involves significant judgement and assumptions that relate to, amongst others: the models used for determination of PD, LGD and EAD for different types of loans including inter-alia term loans, overdraft facilities, credit cards, guarantees and other off- the identification of Significant Increase in Credit Risk (SICR), and in particular the selection of criteria to identify a SICR.
+These balance sheet exposures; criteria are highly judgemental and can materially impact the ECL recognised for certain portfolios where the life of the facilities is Checking the adequacy and quality of the data used for the calculation of PD, LGD and EAD; greater than 12 months; the use of a number of critical assumptions in the determination of Probabilities of Default (PD), Loss Given Default (LGD) and Exposure At Default (EAD); Assessing the key assumptions used in PD, LGD and EAD models and ensure such assumptions reflect the actual behaviours of the credit facilities; 4.
+Reviewing the criteria for staging of credit exposures and ensure these are in line with the requirements of IFRS 9 the use of forward-looking information to determine the likelihood of future losses being incurred; including any backstops used in the methodology; Qualitative adjustments made to model driven ECL results raised to address model limitations, emerging risks and trends in Ensuring that the criteria for the various staging have been properly applied to each portfolio; underlying portfolios which are inherently judgemental.
+Reviewing the minutes of Board Investment Credit Committee and Management Investment Credit Committee and ensure proper classification to Stage 2 is made for all clients on watchlist; Checking the accuracy of critical data elements input into the system used for credit grading and the approval of credit facilities; Reviewing of the PD and LGD calculations including the incorporation of forecast macro-economic information by our data modelling specialists; Tested the accuracy and completeness of the ECL model by reperformance and focussing on exception reports.